 Working tirelessly to complete a build – whether that’s by following instructions or creating their own designs – and being happy with the end result is a great confidence booster, promising satisfaction and praise once completed.
 This has an immensely positive effect on a child’s self-esteem.

-The very concept of following instructions is a key life skill made more enjoyable by LEGO.
+The very concept of following instructions is a key life skill made more enjoyable by building with LEGO pieces.
 Children will practice their focus and attention to details when building a box set, and can begin to grasp ideas of symmetry, balance, shapes and sizes as they go.
-LEGO is also great for learning fractions – observing how many small pieces fit onto a larger piece – and surface area.
+LEGO plates and bricks are also great for learning fractions – observing how many small pieces fit onto a larger piece – and surface area.

 Group LEGO building is also a great exercise in sharing and taking turns, as children must work together to complete the build without mistakes or arguments.
 Children have to agree on the general idea of their play – is it a castle, a boat or a spaceship? – and follow one another’s lead to keep the play moving forward.
 Learning how to negotiate roles and responsibilities is also essential for an enjoyable social experience.